Detecting Radar Anomalies Like a Meteorologist

 Above Right: Circular outflow boundaries from a thunderstorm on June 24, 2009 from the Blue Hill, NE radar site (Photo courtesy of NOAA)

-Since dust can be seen by radar, it follows that smoke particles can be detected as well.
-A large fire, like a wildfire or explosion, will cause a smoke plume that will be identified by the radar and can be tracked.
-This was especially evident during the fire on the Seaside Heights, NJ boardwalk in September of 2013 and during the explosion of NASA’s Antares rocket on October 28, 2014.
-Both events are pictured.
+Since dust can be detected by radar, it also makes sense that smoke particles can be detected as well.
+A large fire, like a wildfire or an explosion, will cause a smoke plume that can be identified by the radar and even be tracked.
+This was especially evident during a fire on the Seaside Heights, NJ boardwalk in September of 2013 and from the exhuast of NASA’s Antares rocket on October 28, 2014.
+Both events are pictured below

 Above Left: RadarScope image of the smoke plume from the Seaside Boardwalk fire on September 12, 2013